Hi my beauties!

 Price for Value 7 out of 10

 Relaxation 8 out of 10

 Service 7 out of 10

 Drawbacks – It feels a little pushy and like they just want your money without offering something valuable.
 If they change the approach I would be more happy to come back.

 I would like to add, this SPA looks like an occasional service, I am not sure if I would be their regular customer.
-Overall it it is a nice massage.
+Overall, it it is a nice massage experience.
 However, I will look for a better value and keep reviewing other salons to keep you informed.
 Feel free to leave your email to stay updated about beauty places around 🙂

 PS: this review is 100% based on personal experience, all opinions are my own.